peterpih/WilliamCargilfield/20151122 Book - The Go-kart Race.md

 "It's Anneena." she said.
 "She's got a go-kart too."
 Everyone looked at Anneena's go-kart.
-"It looks fast," said WIlma.
+"It looks fast," said Wilma.
 "But I bet ours is faster."
 "I bet it's not," said Anneena.
-WIlma and Anneena had a race.
+Wilma and Anneena had a race.
 The go-karts raced down the hill.
 Anneena was in front.
 "Come on!", shouted Biff.
 Suddenly, a dog ran in front of Anneena.
 Her go-kart crashed into a bush.
-Wilma crached into Anneena.
+Wilma crashed into Anneena.
 Everyone looked at the go-karts.
 Wilma's front wheels were bent.
 Anneena's go-kart was broken.
 Everyone was upset.
 Chip looked at the broken go-karts.
 He had an idea.
-Hoe told Mum what the idea was.
+He told Mum what the idea was.
 "What a brilliant idea!" said Mum.
 The mums and dads made a new go-kart.
-They mad on go-kart out of two.
+They made one go-kart out of two.
-The put the front of Anneena's go-kart on the back of Wilma's.
+They put the front of Anneena's go-kart on the back of Wilma's.
 The children liked the new go-kart.
 They called it Silver Bullet.
 "What about the race?" asked Biff.